yclas/documentation/use-import-tool-categories-locations.md

 <br>
 Let us know what you want to know about next!
 Post a comment in the section below and share your thoughts with us.

-Regards from Kinan and Open Classifieds team.
+Regards from Kinan and Yclas team.

 <br>
 **Related posts:**